Truganini (book): Reception

 An 1853 portrait of George Augustus Robinson, whose diaries were one of the primary historical sources for the book.

 Reviewers praised Pybus' attempts to "recover" Truganini, whose story had only been preserved in the historical record through the eyes of colonists and through posthumous myth-making.
 Pybus relies largely on the diaries of the colonist George Augustus Robinson in attempting to tell Truganini's story from an eyewitness' perspective.
 Reviewers were divided in their assessment of how successful Pybus had been in recovering Truganini's perspective.
 Tom Lawson wrote in Australian Historical Studies that Truganini remains "tantalisingly out of reach", while Greg Lehman wrote in Aboriginal History that Truganini "seems irrevocably condemned to remoteness by the limitations of the colonial record, the passing of centuries, and popular mythology attached to her life".
 But despite these limitations in the available sources, Lehman praised Pybus' ability to connect with her subject and to write with empathy and nuance.
 Writing in History Australia, Raymond Evans had a somewhat more positive assessment, writing that in Pybus' narrative Truganini was "no longer encased" and that the book makes the reader viscerally aware of the experience of colonisation for its victims.
 Paul Daley, reviewing the book in The Guardian, also praised Pybus' ability to restore Truganini's perspective in her writing.

-Billy Griffiths, reviewing the book in Australian Book Review, criticised the book's opacity about its sourcing and wrote that its use as a scholarly source was limited.
-But he nonetheless praised the book's writing for its "literary flair, compassion, and insight".
-He also expressed scepticism about Pybus' decision not to engage with Truganini's afterlife, writing:
+Billy Griffiths, reviewing the book in Australian Book Review, expressed scepticism about Pybus' decision not to engage with Truganini's afterlife, writing:

-"In searching for ‘the woman behind the myth’, Pybus does not unpack how and why Truganini has become famous: the countless ways in which she has been sensationalised, sexualised, and slandered; how her story has been mobilised to reinforce racial hierarchies and narratives of extinction, extermination, and inevitable demise; and how her life has been reclaimed by the Tasmanian Aboriginal community today as a symbol of rights, identity, ownership, and survival."
+In searching for ‘the woman behind the myth’, Pybus does not unpack how and why Truganini has become famous: the countless ways in which she has been sensationalised, sexualised, and slandered; how her story has been mobilised to reinforce racial hierarchies and narratives of extinction, extermination, and inevitable demise; and how her life has been reclaimed by the Tasmanian Aboriginal community today as a symbol of rights, identity, ownership, and survival.

 Other reviewers, however, approved of Pybus' choice to ignore Truganini's "afterlife".
 Lawson wrote that Pybus' narrative was an "attempt to rescue Truganini from the enormous condescension of colonial posterity".
 Paul Daley wrote in The Guardian that the book "goes a long way towards reinvesting Truganani with all that has been eclipsed by the trope of her 'tragedy'".